austinandrade/viewing_party/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Have you missed hanging out with your friends during quarantine and want a way to schedule get-to-gethers to watch some movies?
-Viewing party is an application in where you can explore movie options and create a viewing party event for yourself and your friends.
+Have you missed hanging out with your friends during quarantine?
+Do you want a way to schedule get-to-gethers to watch some movies?
+Viewing party is social booking application that allows users to explore movie options, and create viewing parties for those movies.
 Create a viewing party for *any* movie found in the MoviesDB!

 ## Accomplishments